 In the beginning there was Eru, the One God.
+Eru's thought

-Eru's thought was to create the universe, Ea.
-He first created immortal spirits called the Ainur, or lesser gods, to help him with this monumental task.
-The greatest of these were called the Valar.
-There were fifteen Valar: seven lords, seven ladies, and Melkor, who was a part of each, yet separate from them.
+Valar.
+There were fifteen Valar: seven lords, seven ladies, and Melkor who was a part of each, yet separate from them.
 Eru taught each of the Valar a portion of the Song of Creation.
 To Melkor he gave the greatest gifts of power and knowledge, along with a share of the knowledge of each of his brethren.
 Together they all sang this song, and the universe was born.
-Melkor, however, was vain, and thought to create things of his own, so that discord arose.
+Melkor, however, was vain and thought to create things of his own, so that discord arose.
 But unbeknownst to him, out of this discord evolved the natural order of things: for there cannot be beauty without ugliness, nor good without evil.
-Then Melkor desired to rule and be called "lord," and there was strife between him and the other Valar, until finally he was overcome and imprisoned.
+Then Melkor desired to rule and be called 'lord', and there was strife between him and the other Valar, until finally he was overcome and imprisoned.